nestordemeure/breviarium/data/english.md

 ### Learn About Yourself

 Are you overcome by anger, fear, rashness, or some other passion?
-What defects are evident in your conduct, at the table, in church, in conversation, in games, along with other actions, especially social ones?
+What defects are evident in your conduct during various activities, such as dining, attending church, conversing with others, playing games, or engaging in other social interactions?

 Examine all the parts of your body: is your eye too insolent, foot or head bent too far, forehead wrinkled, lips unkempt, gait too slow or fast?

-With whom do you associate - are they praiseworthy, fortunate, prudent people?
+With whom do you associate?
+Are they praiseworthy, successful, prudent individuals?

-At what times are you rendered most incautious - do you stumble in word or deed?
-At the table when you are drunk?
-In games, or in calamity?
-For according to Tacitus, "the minds of mortals are pliable" at such times.
+At what times are you most likely to act carelessly or recklessly?
+Do you stumble in word or deed when drinking at the table, playing games, or facing calamity?
+As Tacitus noted, "the minds of mortals are pliable" during such moments.

 What places do you visit - are they suspect, vile, disreputable, unworthy of you?
 Be cautious in your actions, and never let caution be absent - to which end reading this little book will serve.
 In what place, at what time, in what station, and with a person of what rank are you interacting?

-Mark down each individual defect, so that you may attend to it all the more strictly.
-It will be beneficial, whenever it happens that you slip up, to impose something rather harsh on yourself.
+Make note of each individual defect, so that you may address it more diligently.
+Whenever you slip up, it will be beneficial to discipline yourself strictly.
 If you are provoked to the point of an outpouring of bile, say nothing, and show no sign of anger, provided you are in such circumstances where you can show your zeal to no purpose, and cannot satisfy yourself; but *pretend* that you are not injured in the least, and await a more opportune hour.

 Show nothing in your face except kindness, or even affection.
 Do not readily laugh at just any witticism.